Managing employee use of social media

 Read more on bullying and harassment.

-Breach of confidentiality
+Breach of confidentiality on social media

 The duty to preserve confidentiality is part of the duty of fidelity which all employees owe to their employer.
-You may also have confidentiality clauses which set out clear rules about the use of company/employee information.
+You may also have confidentiality clauses that set out clear rules about the use of company/employee information.

 Unauthorised disclosure of company information via social media sites could include details relating to: